chrivand/Firepower_O365_Feed_Parser/README.md

 * Parsing these into 2 flat lists (URL and IP (mixed IPv4 and IPv6));
 * Creating right JSON format for FMC API PUT requests;
 * Uploading this JSON to FMC, overwriting the previous Group Object;
+* If no objects have been created, 2 overridable objects will be created: 'O365_Web_Service_IPs' and 'O365_Web_Service_URLs';
 * Checking if O365 file was updated, using the O365 Version API Endpoint;
+* Automatic policy deploy using API when changes were made to Objects (optional, caution this will also deploy other, unrelated policy changes);
 * Continuously checking for updates with a specified time interval (optional).

 ### Potential next steps

 * Email / Webex Teams alert when changes were made to Objects;
-* Automatic policy deploy using API when changes were made to Objects;
 * Create extra modules for other SaaS applications;
 * Create extra modules for other Cisco solutions (WSA, Umbrella etc.).

 ## Solution Components

-The script consists of 2 python files.
+The script consists of 3 python files.
 The main script can run indefinitely, leveraging a function that is built in, to rerun the script every x amount of seconds (it can also just be executed once).
 Then, using the Version API Endpoint, the script checks if changes were made to the Web Service list.
 If changes were made, the Web Service list is parsed and uploaded using a PUT request to FMC.
 Microsoft updates the Office 365 IP address and FQDN entries at the end of each month and occasionally out of cycle for operational or support requirements.
 Therefore, Microsoft recommends you check the version daily, or at the most, hourly.
 This can be automated with the script.

 ### Cisco Products / Services